 For further information, check the NIAF website or contact the education director, National Italian American Foundation, 1860 19th Street N.W., Washington, D.C.
 20009-5599, USA.
 Telephone: 202/387-0600 Fax: 202/387-0800

-This scholarship is granted to qualified Italian-American undergraduates for one semester or one academic year at John Cabot University in Rome.
+This scholarship is granted to qualified Italian-American visiting students for one semester or one academic year at John Cabot University in Rome.
 A $5,000 scholarship is awarded on the basis of academic merit, financial need, and your desire to further your knowledge of Italian heritage.
 The financial award received allows you to be classified as a "Secchia Scholar" with an additional Merit Scholarship of 15% tuition reduction off the current JCU tuition.

 Preference will be given to students who live or study in the Midwest.
 Recipients are selected by the Order Sons of Italy in America.